Intro to M2M Tracking

 Tracking The Things That Matter

 GPS and GLONASS have revolutionized the way people navigate and get directions.
 Taking an afternoon to go to AAA for a TripTik has been replaced by on-demand step-by-step navigation.
-GM cars, for example, will now be outfitted with GPS, cellular, and BLE, which not only allows vehicle tracking and seamless integration with smartphones, but also the ability to have a WiFi hotspot.
+GM cars, for example, will now be outfitted with GPS, cellular, and Bluetooth Low Energy (LE), which not only allows vehicle tracking and seamless integration with smartphones, but also the ability to have a WiFi hotspot.
 For older models, there are myriad GPS tracking systems, like the LandSeaAir GPS tracking device used in the Breaking Bad scenes we mentioned.
 If well hidden, a tracking device can help owners and the police track down stolen cars.
 The same thing can be done for bicycles.

 Despite its many uses, GPS isn’t ideal for every M2M tracking application.
 GPS is notoriously inaccurate indoors, and indoor telemetry (knowledge about and tracking of the location of things) is an emerging aspect of M2M tracking.
 People keep most of their things inside, and inside office complexes, factories, and warehouses is where vital business processes take place.
 Accuracy and speed of location can be imperative, and no situation better exemplifies this than a modern hospital.
 In the Emergency Room, companies like CenTrak keep track of the machines, instruments, and medication, so doctors and nurses can save lives.
 Relying on GPS for precise location of the nearest EKG simply wouldn’t work, which is why RFID, Zigbee, and Bluetooth tags and tracking devices are used in these instances.
-In addition to systemic offerings, there are many consumer tracking alternatives using BLE (Chipolo, Tile, Pixie Things, XY) that are inexpensive and have good battery life.
-These BLE products are great for things like keyrings, computers, and indoor pets.
+In addition to systemic offerings, there are many consumer tracking alternatives using Bluetooth LE (Chipolo, Tile, Pixie Things, XY) that are inexpensive and have good battery life.
+These Bluetooth LE products are great for things like keyrings, computers, and indoor pets.

 Tracking The People That Matter (and By People We Also Mean Pets)